-When two young African-Americans were arrested in a Starbucks on April 12th, 2018, for not placing an order, the company committed to closing all 8,000 stores in the United States for an afternoon of training on racial equity and inclusion.
-The national training was designed by SYPartners in close collaboration with Starbucks’ leadership and the Perception Institute, with advisement from the NAACP and Demos.
-175,000 Starbucks partners participated in what is likely the largest anti-bias training in history.
+When two young African-Americans were arrested in a Starbucks on April 12th, 2018, for not placing an order, the company committed to closing all 8,000 stores in the United States for an afternoon of conversation on racial equity and inclusion.
+The national conversation was designed by SYPartners in close collaboration with Starbucks’ leadership and the Perception Institute, with advisement from the NAACP and Demos.
+130,000 Starbucks partners participated in what is likely the largest simultanious conversation on race and bias in history.

-As a member of the 24-person team at SYPartners that created the training, I helped draft a first take on what the 4-hour in-store experience could look like from beginning to end.
-I also worked with strategists to implement expert input from the Perception Institute on activities that would ethically address racial bias while honoring the self-directed nature of the training.
+As a member of the 24-person team at SYPartners that designed the conversations, I helped draft a first take on what the 4-hour in-store experience could look like from beginning to end.
+I also worked with strategists to implement expert input from the Perception Institute on activities that would ethically address racial bias while honoring the self-directed nature of the gatherings.

 Photos photos by Josh Trujillo / Starbucks Newsroom